 High Carbohydrate Diets Equal Lower Thiamine

 It is important to note current dietary guidelines suggest carbohydrate consumption should fall between 45-65% of total calories, percentages which, per this study would decrease thiamine availability significantly.
-From the baseline diet to 55% adaptation phase, thiamine dropped precipitously, only to drop even further at the 65% phase.
-A recent study surveying macronutrient consumption, showed that average carbohydrate consumption across the US population represented approximately 50% of total caloric intake.
-Importantly though, the study found that 42% of the carbohydrate consumption came in the form of what researchers termed ‘low quality carbs’ e.g. sugary processed foods with no nutritional value.
+From the baseline diet to the 55% adaptation phase, thiamine dropped precipitously, only to drop even further at the 65% phase.
+A recent study surveying macronutrient consumption showed that average carbohydrate consumption across the US population represented approximately 50% of total caloric intake.
+Importantly though, the study found that 42% of the carbohydrate consumption came in the form of what researchers termed ‘low-quality carbs’ e.g. sugary processed foods with no nutritional value.
 Thiamine is only found in pork, beef, wheat germ and whole grains, organ meats, eggs, fish, legumes, and nuts.
 It is not present in fats/oils, polished rice, or simple sugars, nor are dairy products or many fruits and vegetables a good source.
 Indeed as mentioned previously, some fruits and vegetables may contain anti-thiamine factors.
 A diet that is 42% empty calories, that contains limited to no nutritive value, save except what has been added post hoc via enrichment, begs for mitochondrial damage and the illnesses that ensue.
 And yet, that is precisely the nutritional landscape in which most of us exist.

 Admittedly, both studies were very small, but the research connecting thiamine deficiency to ill-health and carbohydrate consumption to thiamine loss is clear.
-Given the dominance of ultra-processed carbohydrate dense foods in the modern diet, is likely that high calorie malnutrition underlies much of the chronic illness that plagues western medicine.
+Given the dominance of ultra-processed carbohydrate-dense foods in the modern diet, is likely that high-calorie malnutrition underlies much of the chronic illness that plagues western medicine.
 To learn more about thiamine deficiency and the havoc it wreaks on health: Thiamine Deficiency Disease, Dysautonomia, and High Calorie Malnutrition.

 We Need Your Help